MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/how-to-plan-apps-for-Teams-mobile.md

 ---
 # Plan for Teams mobile

 The document guides to build your app on Teams mobile.
 Your app users can prefer using either desktop or mobile, or both desktop and mobile.
-The users can prepare or groom data on desktop, but consume and share more data on the move.
+The users can prepare or groom data on desktop, but consume and share more data using mobile.

-## Mobile specific strategy

 The following list provides the key information to plan building apps for Teams mobile:

 * Use the cross-device functionality of your Teams app.
 It can be difficult to shift entire desktop experience on mobile.
 You can start with basic but high frequency scenarios.
 Add functionalities and capabilities after you gather more insight and user feedback.
 * Ensure to target appropriate user persona on mobile.
 You can cater to all the personas that you have on your desktop app.
 However, it's recommended to start with persona with a larger base and can be early adopters for smaller screen experience.

+## App planning stages

 The following list guides to enhance Teams app experience on mobile:

 * Consumption: View app experience on mobile
 * Quick Actions: Use app on mobile
 * Enablement: Create new app experiences to engage on mobile

-## App development stages

 ### Consumption: Start small
 To build an app on mobile, you can start with the consumption experience.
 Since the mobile world has made scrolling for content a common practice, you can show relevant information.
 Use engagement mechanisms, such as notifications to inform updates.